ARSoward/lobocracy/readme.md

 ```
 Create an account using a unique password, since it will be sent in an insecure way when we connect to the mist wallet.

 The 1 confines mining operations to one of the cores on your computer, so it doesn't eat up all your RAM.
 When the miner starts, first the network will begin creating a DAG to form the base of the blockchain.
 This can take a few minutes, depending on how powerful your computer is.

-Then, you will see it mining new blocks and adding them to the chain.
+Once the DAG is generated, you will see your account mining new blocks and adding them to the chain.
+The genesis file has the difficulty set very low, so in no time at all you will be rich in faux ethereum.
 Of course, all the mined blocks have 0 transactions because this is your private blockchain.
-The configuration file has the difficulty set very low, so in no time at all you will be rich in faux ethereum.

 Some other helpful geth console commands to know: